-The Magellan expedition was a nightmare, but with endurance and perseverance he eventually found his way under South America and into the calm of an ocean he called Pacific.
+The Magellan expedition was a nightmare, but with endurance and perseverance he eventually found his way under South America and into the calm of an ocean he was relieved to call Pacific.
 He had no realisation of how big it was and spent harrowing months crossing it without adequate fresh food or water (being lucky to sail at just the right latitude to be assisted by ocean currents).
 Eventually, the expedition reached the Philippines, where Magellan pointlessly died by involving himself in a local dispute between tribal leaders.

 What was left of the expedition carried on the search, and with local knowledge reached the Spice Islands and landed on Tidore, the rival island to Portuguese Ternate, establishing a Spanish presence there.
 Two rival superpowers occupying two naturally-rival islands about 2 kilometres apart at the end of the world — history and human nature in microcosm.